RimLuna/minishell/README.md

 This project either sounds overly complicated or overly simple, it's a whole lot of text interpretation, AGAIN

 **Take-away: parsing 'till I fucking drop dead, in a bad way**

+## how bash handes input
+the size of the input buffer differs dependin on systems,

+### canonical vs non-canonical input mode

 ## bash grammar
 ### literal values
 ```